-This IDP is therefore primarily about continuation of the work the council of municipality which started in 2016, when council assumed office, however it is also informed by the following:
+This IDP is therefore primarily about continuation of the work the council of municipality which started in 2021, when council assumed office, however it is also informed by the following:

-1. The municipality does not have a long-term planning framework and needs to develop one in line with the national and provincial framework.
-The long-term planning is key and crucial in ensuring the municipality has an over-arching narrative to guide the IDP planning process, long term frameworks and long-term funding plan.

-- 2. Addressing the national and provincial commitments which have an impact in how the municipality delivers its services and which areas it must prioritize, whilst adhering to the national and provincial frameworks, strategies and policies. - 3.
-Project planning and implementation and these projects must continue to be supported in this interim IDP. - 4.
-The need to address the triple challenges, that is, unemployment, poverty and inequalities.
-This calls for the well planned and coordinated strategy in the development and industrialization of the municipality.
+- 1. The municipality does not have a long-term planning framework and needs to develop one in line with the national and provincial framework.
+The long-term planning is key and crucial in ensuring the municipality has an over-arching narrative to guide the IDP planning process, long term frameworks and long-term funding plan. - 2.
+Addressing the national and provincial commitments which have an impact in how the municipality delivers its services and which areas it must prioritize, whilst adhering to the national and provincial frameworks, strategies and policies. - 3.
+Project planning and implementation and these projects must continue to be supported in this interim IDP. - The need to address the triple challenges, that is, unemployment, poverty and inequalities.
+This calls for the well planned and coordinated strategy in the development and industrialization of the municipality. - 5.
+The scourge of the Covid-19 pandemic and it's socioeconomic implications on the economy of the municipality and well-being of its citizens.